accelerate-ssg/liquid/instructions.md

 # Basic instructions

-Test suit: nim c -r test/golden_liquid.nim
+- Run the test suit with: `nim c -r test/golden_liquid.nim`
-Validate changes against the test suite often to avoid regressions.
+- Validate changes against the test suite often to avoid regressions.
-As soon as a task is completed, including the failing test count going done, commit the changes with a clear message.
+- As soon as a task is completed, including the failing test count going done, commit the changes with a clear message.
-If you write tools to modify files use bash or nim, I do not have python or javascript setup available.
-Commit before you run a script that modifies files to avoid losing work.
+- If you write tools to modify files use bash or nim, I do not have python or javascript setup available.
+- Commit before you run a script that modifies project files to avoid losing work.
+- Use two sections in commit messages: Feature and Bug
+- Use imperative mood words at the beginning of each item in the sections, like:
+  Add, Remove, Change, Update etc
+- Do not add author information to commit messages
-`rg` is available in path, use it to search for code.
+- `rg` is available in path, use it to search for code.
-Your are in /Users/jonas/projects/accodeing/accelerate/liquid
+- You are in /Users/jonas/projects/accodeing/accelerate/liquid

 # Fixing defecits